uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Materials

-The Barrel uses Maya standard surace materials.
-You can use other materials but you may need to re-attach the textures in Unity after export.
+The Barrel uses Mayas PBR **StingRay Textures** because they are easy to apply in Maya and work well with Unity.

+You can find a video next to this guide on Blackboard showing you how to apply them.

+Other types of Maya textures will work in Unity, but may need re-applying using the second method shown in this worksheet.

+For more information about texturing, look back at the previous Maya worksheets or ask.

 ## Scale